elephantscale/es-training-new/deep-learning/generic/DL-NeuralNetworks.md

 ---
 ## Lab Review

- * What’s the minimum number of hidden layers required to correctly classify all the test data?
+ * What's the minimum number of hidden layers required to correctly classify all the test data?

  * Does adding any additional features help at all?